Braydon-Nelson/13-Burger-Logger/ReadMe.md

 # Project #13: Burger Logger

-An application that simulates Ordering an item and devouring it.
+An application that simulates ordering an item and devouring it.
 Main pupose was for educational use on how to use handlebars.

 ## Table of Contents